-As stipulated by permitted activity rules, notification for the spray works will be via advertisements placed in local papers advising of the spray programme for Tongariro for the 2013-14 season.
+As stipulated by permitted activity rules, notification for the spray works will be via advertisements placed in local papers advising of the spray programme for Tongariro for the 2015/16 season.
 In addition, appropriate signage will be in place in the days leading up to spray programme as well as while the spraying is being undertaken.

 Chemicals used for each spray programme will be assessed to be appropriate for the site and purpose.
-All spraying will be undertaken by Growsafe accredited contractors.
+All spraying will be undertaken by contractors with Registered Chemical Applicators accreditation.

 The maps below provide a general overview of where plant pest control will be focused.
 Other areas may be targeted as and when they are identified.
+As this type of vegetation control through the flood scheme is ongoing each summer, the aim will be to target as much of the weed growth through the highlighted areas as possible within the constraints of time, weather and budgets.